Topiramate

 Common side effects include tingling, feeling tired, loss of appetite, abdominal pain, weight loss, and decreased cognitive function such as trouble concentrating.
-Serious side effects may include suicide, increased ammonia levels resulting in encephalopathy, and kidney stones.
-Use in pregnancy may result in harm to the baby and use during breastfeeding is not recommended.
-How it works is unclear.
+Serious side effects may include suicidal ideation, increased ammonia levels resulting in encephalopathy, and kidney stones.
+Topiramate can cause birth defects, including cleft lip and palate.
+Risks/benefits should be carefully discussed with the full treatment team.
+Topiramate is considered "probably compatible" with lactation and is not contraindicated for breastfeeding, though monitoring of the infant for diarrhea or poor weight gain may be considered.
+Its mechanism of action is unclear.